riley-rangel/flexible-gatsby/content/blog/spotlight-just-javascript/index.md

 tags: [Learn, Software, JavaScript] # add tag
 ---

 Hi.
-As this blog has been taking shape, I have felt the need to identify different types of posts.
+As this blog has been taking shape, I have been thinking it would be neat to identify different types of posts.
 Introducing "Spotlights".
 These "spotlight" posts will be fun or interesting things that I have found on the internet related to software development that I hope you, the reader, will find enjoyable as well.
 I'll write up a little introduction, maybe some thoughts, and then send them out for you to check out - enjoy!

 ## Introduction